-- A narrative description of their professional work experience in the field. - A written performance evaluation or letter of support from their employer, dated in the most recent year of employment, which shall be no more than 5 years before the student's planned date of graduation.
+- A narrative description of their professional work experience in the field, including a description of how they performed on interprofessional teams and brief descriptions of their major accomplishments. - A written performance evaluation or letter of support from their employer, dated in the most recent year of employment, which shall be no more than 5 years before the student's planned date of graduation.